-Detailed information about the TMRS fiduciary net position is available in a separately-issued TMRS financial report.
+Detailed information about the pension plan's fiduciary net position is available in a separatelyissued TMRS financial report.
 That report may be obtained on the Internet at www.tmrs.com.

 Pension Expense and Deferred Outflows/Deferred Inflows of Resources Related to Pensions